Our Top 5 Portable Grill Reviews For RV Camping

 It wouldn't make a lot of sense to research portable grills, and not discuss just how portable they are.
 When we dug into this criteria, we opted to ask ourselves three questions.
 How easy is the grill to store and how much room does it take to store it?
 Can one move it from the storage location to the grilling location with relative ease?
 Lastly, how difficult is the grill to set up once at the grilling location?

-This criterion takes a lot into account, but it is all important.
+This criterion takes a lot into account, but it is all-important.
 Grills which are lightweight with handles, or come with a cart and wheels will score higher here.
-Also, grills which require less effort to set up due to complexity (or lack thereof) will also perform well.
+Also, grills that require less effort to set up due to complexity (or lack thereof) will also perform well.
 Finally, grills which are smaller will, of course, perform better as they are easier to lift.

 Get The Carry Bag

 Most grills have an optional carry bag you can purchase.
 We highly suggest you invest in one if it is an option.
 Oddly enough, there appear to be many grills on the market labeled "portable" or "tabletop" yet have no way to keep the lid closed.
 No clasp, nothing.
 Sure you could use a $2 bungee cord from Harbor Freight, but we are talking about the principle I guess.
 A carry bag makes sure everything stays where it belongs, and often allow you to keep all of your propane hoses, connectors, etc. neat and organized.

 The Cooking Area category also has a few layers to it.
 First off is the actual amount of square inches of cooking surface available.
 Which makes sense right?
 Additionally, however, we talk about BTUs as well as the number of burners the grill has.